ModelOriented/DrWhy/README.md

 `DrWhy` is the collection of tools for Explainable AI (XAI).
 It's based on shared principles and simple grammar for exploration, explanation and visualisation of predictive models.

+Please, note that DrWhy is under rapid development and is still maturing.
+If you are looking for a stable solution, please use the mature [DALEX](https://github.com/pbiecek/DALEX/) package.

 ## Architecture of DrWhy

 `DrWhy` works on fully trained predictive models.
 Models can be created with any tool.